ylz93/ylz93.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    Left: a Learning Session at a rural Tennessee high school
+    <strong>Left</strong>: a Learning Session at a rural Tennessee high school
-    Right: a Community Learning Event at a local community college art center
+    <strong>Right</strong>: a Community Learning Event at a local community college art center
 </div>

 Below are some fabulous data-artwork our students created in the MVP program.